jsoref/telegraf/plugins/inputs/amqp_consumer/README.md

 # AMQP Consumer Input Plugin

-This plugin provides a consumer for use with AMQP 0-9-1, a promenent implementation of this protocol being [RabbitMQ](https://www.rabbitmq.com/).
+This plugin provides a consumer for use with AMQP 0-9-1, a prominent implementation of this protocol being [RabbitMQ](https://www.rabbitmq.com/).

 Metrics are read from a topic exchange using the configured queue and binding_key.